RICHIK-cmd/SMART-EXPENSE-TRACKER/README.md

-💰 Smart Expense Tracker - My first project, ngl not that smart will make it smarter soon.
+💰 Smart Expense Tracker - ngl not that smart will make it smarter soon.

 A simple Java-based CLI application to track your daily expenses efficiently.